StefChatz/comsos-starter-challenge/README.md

 ### Repositories to look at

-These Repositories can help you find implementation examples, if you get stuck:
+These Repositories can help you find implementation examples if you get stuck:

 - [Cosmology Create Cosmos App](https://github.com/cosmology-tech/create-cosmos-app)
 - [Mars Protocol Outpost](https://github.com/mars-protocol/mars-v2-frontend)